Tsptds/Tsptds/README.md

 ## Hi there 👋
 ##
-* Bachelor's in Electrical & Electronics Engineer
+* Bachelor's in Electrical & Electronics Engineering
 * Passionate About Computers & Programming

 ##